-Under the Companies Act 2006 we are required to report to you if, in our opinion, the directors were not entitled to take advantage of the small companies exemption in preparing the Directors' report and take advantage of the small companies exemption from preparing a strategic report.
+Under the Companies Act 2006 we are required to report to you if, in our opinion, the directors were not entitled to take advantage of the small companies exemption from preparing a Strategic report.
 We have no exceptions to report arising from this responsibility.

-Independent auditors' report to the members of Almac Clinical Technologies Limited (continued)
+Independent auditors' report to the members of Almac Clinical Technologies Limited (Continued)